Phantomkeks/ideapad/README.md

 - Automatically Synchronise notes when Cloud Storage Provider is maintained (interval / program start sync)
 - Delete Dropbox token and other settings button
 - Add Google Drive as Cloud Storage Provider
-- Add Microsoft OneDrive as Cloud Storage Provider
 - Use sync component of Quasar and cloud sync when on notes screen (also sync on start of app) (Pull-To-Refresh)
 - Add file input to cloud storage setting -> so the user can say where to put or where get the note file
 - Fix masonry when second note is huge and the first one small (third one will be beyond second one)
 - Check import of duplicate ids
 - Fix caskets padding in detail view
-- Test app
 - Add splash screen icons
 - On trash screen the caskets are not displayed
-- App icons missing in app version
-- Select does take too long on mobile
-- App icon has a grey background color -> fix it
 - Export does not work on mobile
 - Dropbox redirects to browser
+- Delete entries in trash after 30 days
+- Test mobile app and write down bugs
+- Retest draggable, select and scrolling

 ### Local Setup
 - Install [Quasar Framework](https://v1.quasar-framework.org/quasar-cli/installation)